 - Spray a little bit of lube at the threads on the spark plug and tighten it with the right torque (often ~15-20 nm)

 - Refit the ignition coils/cables and all the other required parts.

 Which Spark plugs are the best?

 This is a question with a lot of different opinions.
-If you read the paragraph before, I said that the platinum and iridium spark plugs do have a longer lifetime than regular spark plugs.
-These plugs do normally have a stronger spark also and are better in most ways.
+If you read the paragraph before, I said that the platinum and iridium spark plugs have a longer lifetime than regular spark plugs.
+These plugs also normally have a stronger spark and are better in most ways.
 I work as a mechanic and I have not seen any really bad spark plugs on the market actually, but from my conclusion, I can tell you that you should choose platinum or iridium spark plugs if there are any available for your car engine.
 You will get better spark, lifetime and it will probably also be cheaper in the long run.

 Bad spark plugs can damage other things in the ignition system like ignition coils and ignition cables in the long run, so make sure that you are not choosing the cheapest plugs just for the price.
-I have also seen cases where the spark plug split and damaged the pistons and valves, which means that you can expect a repair of thousands of dollars.
+I have also seen cases where the spark plug has split and damaged the pistons and valves, which means that you can expect a repair of thousands of dollars.